 When we debate ‘climate change’ and whether it is occurring, whether the world is warming, we can talk about cooling temperatures as some have, but the shrinking of the West Antarctic Ice Sheet is a fact.
-We have all the data from the main ice cores (cylinders of ice nearly half a foot in diameter collected from the depths of the ice sheet) to show the history of carbon dioxide, 430,000 years worth of data—to put this in perspective, 430,000 years ago, beings were first learning to make pigments by hand.
+We have all the data from the main ice cores (cylinders of ice nearly half a foot in diameter collected from the depths of the ice sheet) to show the history of carbon dioxide.
+Four hundred thirty thousand years worth of data—to put this in perspective, 430,000 years ago, beings were first learning to make pigments by hand.

 What does CO2 have to do with the WAIS, dubbed the most unstable glacier in the world?
-Some people argue that changes in the WAIS don’t amount to much as evidence of man affecting climate or ‘anthropogenic climate change’.
-There is increased heat in the ice and in the deep water that is directly linked to the steady increase in CO2 shown by the ice cores.
-This is causation, not correlation.
+Some people argue that changes in the WAIS don’t amount to much as evidence of man affecting climate or anthropogenic climate change.
+There is increased heat in the ice and in the deepwater that is directly linked to the steady increase in CO2 shown by the ice cores.
+It is causation, not correlation.

-Physics and the very act of measuring the ice cores and calculating the man-made CO2, which is double the normal atmospheric CO2, are objective, real ways of determining what we know: that increased levels of carbon dioxide also increase the optimum temperature of the earth’s surface.
+Physics and the very act of measuring the ice cores and calculating the human-made CO2, which is double the normal atmospheric CO2, are objective, real ways of determining what we know: that increased levels of carbon dioxide also increase the optimum temperature of the Earth’s surface.

-The West Antarctic Ice Sheet is the largest single mass of ice on earth and is the only remaining ice sheet from the last glacial period that ended 12,500 years ago.
-Its impact is much more than that as we will see when we examine the state of water in the world in the next chapter of Audit of the Universe.
+The West Antarctic Ice Sheet is the vastest single mass of ice on Earth and is the only remaining ice sheet from the last glacial period that ended 12,500 years ago.
+Its impact is much more than that, as we will see when we examine the state of water in the world in the next chapter of Audit of the Universe.

-Do we need glaciers or are warm days in June in Alaska or a hotter summer at the WAIS a serious problem?
+Do we need glaciers, or are warm days in June in Alaska or a hotter summer at the WAIS a severe problem?
 The short answer is that ice sheets act as reflectors of the sun’s heat away from Earth.
 They are, in effect, a vital part of Earth’s temperature control system.
-The more ice sheets you have the more reflection you get with a resultant lower overall atmospheric temperature.
+The more ice sheets you have, the more reflection you get with a resultant lower overall atmospheric temperature.

-The counterpart is the less ice sheets you have the more the heat is absorbed both by the water and the land exposed by the disappearing ice sheets.
-This extra heat actually accelerates the melting of the ice sheets causing the irreversible conditions that scientists are now pointing to: the point of no return.Extra heat actually accelerates the melting of the ice sheets causing the irreversible conditions that are at: the point of no return.
+The counterpart is the fewer ice sheets you have, the more the heat is absorbed both by the water and the land exposed by the disappearing ice sheets.
+This extra heat accelerates the melting of the ice sheets causing the irreversible conditions that scientists are now pointing to the point of no return.Extra heat accelerates the melting of the ice sheets causing the irreversible conditions that are at the point of no return.
 Click To Tweet

-This blog post is an excerpt from chapter 2.2 of Audit of the Universe.
+This blog post is an excerpt from chapter 2.2 of the book Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, What Is Happening to Carbon Dioxide Worldwide?
+Please use the Social Network links just below to share this information from The Explanation, What Is Happening to Carbon Dioxide Worldwide?